Engage Roseville: A Community Conversation about Priorities

 A community effort to involve residents, businesses, and others who have a stake in Roseville’s quality of life, in prioritizing city services and developing options to align service levels with revenues.

 Why do we need to do this now?

 During the recession and as the economy began to recover, Roseville’s strong fiscal management allowed the City to maintain quality-of-life services while minimizing cuts.
 We reduced staffing, implemented pension reforms, cut hours at city facilities and cut community events to maintain a balanced budget and level of services.
 In addition, the City borrowed from other funds that now need to be replenished.
-Those include funds for the maintenance of public facilities, parks, and streets.

 In the time since, we’ve conducted performance audits to ensure our staffing levels and structure provide efficiency and effectiveness.
 And we have partnered with our labor groups to slow payroll growth, reduce post-retirement benefits, and reduce salaries.
 All the while, a constantly changing legislative and regulatory environment continues to add unfunded mandates and significant costs to the City’s operations, such as the State moving responsibility for stormwater management from the State to local government, adding $1 million annually to city expenses.

 These realities, in addition to a slowing and shifting economy, have led to a budget gap that is projected to widen in the years ahead.